zackjohnson298/PySink/docs/source/examples/basic_parts/basic_part_b.rst

 Let's take a closer look at the :meth:`~PySink.AsyncWorker.run` method.
 On line 11, the :meth:`~PySink.AsyncWorker.emit_start` method is called to signal the start of the worker's task (this is not necessary, however it can be useful if there are a lot of workers running :ref:`simultaneously<example-3>`).
 In lines 12-17 the task is actually implemented.
+As shown in lines 20 and 21, you can keep track of warnings and errors by appending them to the worker's :attr:`~PySink.AsyncWorker.warnings` and :attr:`~PySink.AsyncWorker.errors`.
+These warnings and errors will automatically be propagated to the results object emitted by the :attr:`~PySink.AsyncWorkerSignals.finished` signal.

-Finally, in line 20 the :meth:`~PySink.AsyncWorker.complete` method is called.
-If your task ends up having any result values (image data, calculation results, etc.) the simple way to emit those values is to pass them into the :meth:`~PySink.AsyncWorker.complete` method as keyword arguments.
-The :meth:`~PySink.AsyncWorker.complete` method will pack those results into the :attr:`~PySink.AsyncWorkerResults.results_dict` attribute that gets emitted by the :attr:`~PySink.AsyncWorkerSignals.finished` signal.
-To access this data, pull it from :class:`AsyncWorkerResults'<PySink.AsyncWorkerResults>` :attr:`~PySink.AsyncWorkerResults.results_dict` attribute within the completion callback like this:
+Once the task is complete, the :meth:`~PySink.AsyncWorker.complete` method is called.
+If your task ends up having any result values (data from an API, calculation results, etc.) the simple way to emit those values is to pass them into the :meth:`~PySink.AsyncWorker.complete` method as keyword arguments.
+The :meth:`~PySink.AsyncWorker.complete` method will pack those results into the :attr:`~PySink.AsyncWorkerResults.results_dict` attribute of the :class:`~PySink.AsyncWorkerResults` object that gets emitted by the :attr:`~PySink.AsyncWorkerSignals.finished` signal.
+To access this data, pull it from :attr:`~PySink.AsyncWorkerResults.results_dict` attribute within the completion callback like this:

 ..  code-block:: python